jidemoto/artifact-verifier/README.md

 ### Docker backup and restore

 The following command can be run to backup the nexus volume.
-We'll start up an ubuntu image and use the same volumes as our docker-compose container
+We'll start up an ubuntu image and use the same volumes as our container nexus container to perform the backup operation (tar is not available on the nexus image)
 ```shell
 docker run --rm --volumes-from artifact-verifier_nexus_1 -v $(pwd):/backup ubuntu tar zcvf /backup/backup.tar.gz /nexus-data
 ```

-Then we can restore with the following command after starting a new container:
+Then we can restore with the following command after starting a new container.
+This is a destructive operation and meant to replace the contents currently in the volume.
 ```shell
 docker run --rm --volumes-from artifact-verifier_nexus_1 -v $(pwd):/backup ubuntu bash -c "cd /nexus-data && rm -rf * && tar zxvf /backup/backup.tar.gz --strip 1"
 ```